Gtomika/mod-wvw-bot/README.md

  - *Dzagonur [DE]*

-**Additional functionality about home world**: The bot will query the GW2 API once a day to check the population of the home world.
+**Additional functionality about home world**: The bot will query the GW2 API once a day (at 16:00) to check the population of the home world.
 It will send a notification on the announcement channels if:
 - The world was previously full, but now it isn't.
 - The world previously had more space, but now it's full.